justEhmadSaeed/timetable-scheduler/readme.md

 For the next time, you have to follow steps 2 & 4 only.

+## 👨🏻‍💻 Contributing

+Make sure you read the [contributing guidelines](contributing.md) before opening a PR.

 ## 📧Contact Us

 In case of any query regarding the project installation, feel free to drop a mail at: